Gabrielmtvp/certificate-microservice-kafka/readme.md

 this command will download the necessary images and start a container with your services.

+You can make sure it's working by checking the certification server which will show you the arrived messages.

 ---

 Thank you for following along with this guide to set up and run the BetGameKotlinApi.
 I hope this guide has provided you with a clear path to getting your Spring Boot and Kotlin application up and running with Docker.